StephenGenusa/semantic-qa-gen/README.md

 </p>

 ---
-> **Alpha Release (v0.10)**: This library is in active development and not functional yet.
-I estimate it is 90% complete, so the last %10 percent may take 90% of the time.
-However, the feature set is amazing IMO, and I am looking forward to completing this library.
-If you are interested in helping, please fork the repo and help bring this Python library to life.
+> **Alpha Release (v0.1.0)**: This library is in active development.
+The core functionality is implemented, but some advanced features are still under development.

+> **UPDATE 2025/05/05** I have done a significant amount of work and the library is now functional.
+The code in this repo has not been updated yet.
+I intend to make further changes and test the library thoroughly before pushing the code.
+Please do not fork and issue pull requests.
+A significant amount of refactoring and feature additions have been made.
 ---

 ## Overview

 SemanticQAGen is a powerful Python library for generating high-quality question-answer pairs from text documents.
 It uses advanced semantic understanding to intelligently process content, analyze information density, and create diverse questions across multiple cognitive levels.

-This builds upon concepts from the [Augmentoolkit](https://github.com/e-p-armstrong/augmentoolkit) project by Evan Armstrong and other QA generation projects.
-I tried Evan's project on some test data and fell in love with it.
-I originally intended to fork his project and work on adding features I wanted to see.
-After making the plan, I realized that this wasn't simply a fork.
-It just felt wrong to try and completely redesign someone else's excellent library and I wanted a much different feature set and so this library is the result.

-SemanticQAGen features enhanced semantic chunking, dynamic question generation, optional *validation* of questions and answers using retrieval-augmented generation (RAG), and flexible LLM routing capabilities.
-You can run all tasks locally on an OpenAI compatible server, run them off an Internet hosted API, or split specific tasks (eg. chunking, validation, analysis, generation) between local and remote servers.
-The library is designed with the "for Humans" philosophy - simple for basic use cases while providing advanced capabilities for power users.
+SemanticQAGen features enhanced semantic chunking, dynamic question generation, validation of questions and answers, and flexible LLM routing capabilities.
+You can run all tasks locally on an OpenAI-compatible server, run them via a remote API, or split specific tasks (e.g., validation, analysis, generation) between local and remote servers.
+The library is designed with a "for Humans" philosophy - simple for basic use cases while providing advanced capabilities for power users.

 ---